-Expected volatility: As the Company is not publicly traded, the expected volatility for the Company's stock options was determined by using an average of historical volatilities of selected industry peers deemed to be comparable to the Company's business corresponding to the expected term of the awards
+Expected volatility: Historically, the Company has been a private company and lacked company-specific historical and implied volatility information for its shares.
+Therefore, the expected volatility for the Company's stock options was determined by using an average of historical volatilities of selected industry peers deemed to be comparable to the Company's business corresponding to the expected term of the awards and the Company expects to continue to do so until such time as management has adequate historical data regarding the volatility of the Company's traded share price.